sdesa/powerbiangularapp/README.md

 Running instructions:

-1. Make sure to replace the reportId and groupId variables with your specific report and group ids.
+1. Replace the reportId and groupId variables in `report.component.ts` with your specific report and group ids.
 2. When running the application, use the following command to avoid CORS issues.

       `ng serve --proxyConfig=proxy.conf.json`